monasterx3/Deal-Or-NoDeal/README.md

 ### This project is developed using [JavaScript](https://javascript.com), [HTML](https://html.com) and [CSS](https://github.com/css)

 ### Overview

-This a web game of the popular game show, Deal or No Deal.
-A user must login or signup in order to play the game.
+This a simpel web version of the popular game show, Deal or No Deal written in Vanila Javascript.
+In order to play the game a user must login or signup.